 Menna Rawlings CGM

-British High Commissioner to Australia, 2015 – 2019; Director General Economic and Global Issues, Foreign and Commonwealth Office
+British High Commissioner to Australia, 2015 – 2019; Director General Economic and Global Issues, Foreign, Commonwealth & Development Office (FCDO)

 Looking back over four years as the United Kingdom’s High Commissioner to Australia, I think of a period of global change and uncertainty, but also one of progress on many fronts – and great personal fulfilment.